-Faculty Feature -- Meet Professor Isis Misdary
+Faculty Feature -- Meet Professor Isis Misdary (they/she)

 Professor Isis Misdary joins Seton Hall Law to lead our Criminal Justice Clinic.
 In this role, Professor Misdary will supervise clinical students on direct criminal defense representation and broader strategic litigation.
 Collaborating with community organizations, Professor Misdary will also lead our efforts to design and pursue transformative and restorative projects in areas of dire need, such as the rights of community members who are incarcerated, holistic reentry based in redistributive policies, expungement, clemency, accountability for – and reduction of – state-sanctioned violence, community member self-advocacy, and alternatives to the criminal law system.

 To focus only on these action-oriented initiatives risks missing the unique ethos of Professor Misdary’s clinical approach, however.
 As they explain, “The criminal defense clinic is more than defending community members facing charges.
 It’s wrestling with ways to break away from an indefensible system, disproportionately impacting BlPOC and resource-poor communities, and to join community members in exploring where to go from here.”

 Supporting communities in self-determination is a model known as “Participatory Defense.”
 The concept owes its origin to the groundbreaking advocacy of Raj Jayadev, and it animates Professor Misdary’s legal work.
 After several years at the Defender Association of Philadelphia, they took on the role of Community Empowerment Supervisor at Beyond Legal Aid.
 A Chicago-based organization, Beyond Legal Aid is a leader in empowerment-centered community lawyering, engaging and empowering people in communities most impacted by injustice rather than treating community members as passive recipients of transactional legal services.